elearning-ostfalia/Proforma-Praktomat/README.md

 For login see the credentials in your docker-compose.yml file (SUPERUSER and PASSWORD).

+-->
-If you only want to use Praktomat as a grading back-end the appropriate URI is
+If you want to use Praktomat as a grading back-end the appropriate URI is

         http://localhost:80/api/v2/submissions